seanlanders92/seattle-201d58/class-04/LECTURE.md

 ```

 ## Global vs Local Varaibles

- - Where are variables available to functions and scripts
+- Where are variables available to functions and scripts.

- - Local
+  - Local variables are only available within the code block they are defined.
+  - Global variables are available everywhere in the file they are defined.

 ```js
 var global = 3;